veo-labs/openveo-plugin-generator/docs/back-end.md

 As OpenVeo back end is written in AngularJS, each plugin has an AngularJS module to create its back end pages.

 Open file **app/client/admin/js/ovLibrary/BookApp.js**.
 You can see the AngularJS module corresponding to the plugin.
-Add the new route :
+Add the new route:

 ```js
 // Add route /library/bookInfo